Cover Image Credit: AdamHillTravel for Pixabay

 Prime Attraction: The Japanese War field captured British under Lord Mountbatten.

-A trip to the Riverton Gap in Sri Lanka: This place is located a few kilometers away from the Matale town.It takes a few hours to reach from Kandy.
+When looking for Kandy tourist places that are ideal for nature lovers and adventurers, a trip to the Riverton Gap is a must!
+This place is located a few kilometers away from the Matale town.It takes a few hours to reach from Kandy.
 The main attractions of this place include the scenic beauty and trekking.
 The two spectacular waterfalls present here, Sera Ella and Bambarakiri Ella.
 To reach the waterfalls one must trek through the marvelous forest and witness the beauty.

 Prime attraction: The two waterfalls present here with its breathtaking beauty.